ecell/ECell_Dive/DocFX/articles/UserManual/Network/connecting_to_Kosmogora.md

 # Connecting to Kosmogora
-[Kosmogora](https://github.com/ecell/kosmogora) is the data manager system that we use in this project to centralize data from biological databases as well as simulation work.
+[Kosmogora](https://github.com/ecell/kosmogora) is the data manager system that we use in this project to import data, request calculations and save modification files.

 Access to [Kosmogora](https://github.com/ecell/kosmogora) is mandatory to use the main features of ECellDive.
 The basic idea is that the computer (server) running an instance of [Kosmogora](https://github.com/ecell/kosmogora) must be on the same Local Area Network (LAN) as the user in ECellDive (the headset is also connected to the LAN).
 A possible setup is the following: